SAKryukov/vscode-extensible-markdown/README.md

 ## Additional Plug-ins

 Since v.
-2.0.0, additional ["markdown-it"](https://www.npmjs.com/package/markdown-it) [plug-ins](https://www.npmjs.com/browse/keyword/markdown-it-plugin) can be installed by the extension users and configured for the use with Visual Studio Code.
+2.0.0, additional ["markdown-it"](https://www.npmjs.com/package/markdown-it) [plug-ins](https://www.npmjs.com/browse/keyword/markdown-it-plugin) can be installed by the users of the extension and configured for the use with Visual Studio Code.

 ### Installation

 All ["markdown-it"](https://www.npmjs.com/package/markdown-it) plug-ins can be installed using [node.js](https://nodejs.org) [npm](https://www.npmjs.com) without installation of the ["markdown-it"](https://www.npmjs.com/package/markdown-it) module itself, as it is already installed with Visual Studio Code.
 It is assumed that all such plug-ins are installed in the same `"node_modules"` directory.
 The "convert-markdown-to-html" does not require installation of plug-ins to the same directory as any of the ["markdown-it"](https://www.npmjs.com/package/markdown-it).
-It is recommended to install it plug-ins separately.
+It is recommended to install the plug-ins separately.

 Initial installation of plug-ins requires installation of [node.js](https://nodejs.org), but node.js is not required after the plug-ins are installed.
 Plug-ins can be installed *locally* (recommended):